Geometric Bounds for Persistence: Bounding Lifespans by Spread

-In the rest of this section, we work in a Banach space $(\Y, \|\cdot\|)$ and, for each compact set $\X \subset \Y$, we discuss a certain variation of the spread for which we prove an analogue of \Cref{thm:spread}.
+In the rest of this section, we work in a Banach space $\Y$ and, for each compact set $\X \subset \Y$, we consider a certain variant of the notion spread for which we prove an analogue of \Cref{thm:spread}.